• Skip to primary navigation

 • 1 green bell pepper, chopped

-• 1 tsp fresh thyme, chopped (about 8 sprigs)
+• 1 teaspoon fresh thyme, chopped (about 8 sprigs)

 • 14 oz package herb seasoned stuffing, (like Pepperidge Farm)